mattfroese/vue-identity/README.md

 # vue-identity

-`vue-identity` is a vue plugin that uses jwt to make authentication easy.
+`vue-identity` is a vue plugin that uses JSON Web Tokens to make authentication easy.

 ## Installation